ATSS

 elevation: in meter, e.g. WGS84 referenced

-angle: North to East of the measured direction; 0 = North, 90 = East
+azimuth: North to East of the measured direction; 0 = North, 90 = East

-dip: positive downwards; 0 = horizontal, 90 positive down
+tilt: positive downwards; 0 = horizontal, 90 positive down

-units: text string, e.g. mV/km or mV
+units: text string, e.g. mV/km or mV; the systems scales E to mV/km automatically

 source: text string, e.g. empty or CSAMT